NI politicians clash on health, Stormont stability and Irish unity in TV debate

 “It is correct to say that the closing budget of health last year looks like it’s been cut.
 But what we haven’t taken into account that during the year there are monitoring rounds where health will get further allocations,” she said.

-“That’s why comparing end of year and start of year and saying it’s a cut isn’t fair.”

-Mr Butler said health was the “number one topic on the doors” during the General Election campaign.

-“Our plan is to have ministerial leadership that is to work with our Executive partners to agree a budget.”
+Mr Butler said health was the “number one topic on the doors” during the General Election campaign and said his party’s plan was “to work with our Executive partners to agree a budget”.

 Mr Eastwood said that “there isn’t enough money in Stormont”.